 After brushing the quesitos with the egg wash, poke vents into the tops of the quesitos with the tines of a fork.
 Just poke once, not all over.
 I emphasize doing this after the egg wash because egg washes have a tendency to make the layers of puff pastry stick together.
 It’s not all that serious, but I really enjoy the flakiness of quesitos; so, I do all I can to avoid anything that may inhibit that.

-Once your quesitos are properly vented and egg-washed, pop them into your preheated oven and bake them for 15-20 minutes.
+Pop the quesitos into your preheated oven and bake them for 15-20 minutes.
 They should be a deep golden color and should look dry, not glossy.

 Prepare the sugar glaze while the quesitos are baking.
-This glaze is going to be brushed onto the baked and slightly cooled quesitos.
+This glaze is brushed onto the baked and slightly cooled quesitos.

 In a saucepan, stir together the light corn syrup, granulated sugar, and water until the sugar is dissolved.